-I have always been so envious of those of you with naturally beautiful, long, strong nails.
+I’ve always been so envious of those of you with naturally beautiful, long, strong nails.
 For as long as I can remember, I’ve been trying to sort out my nails by doing at-home acrylic sets (yes, I can actually do acrylic nails!) or trying out what’s new in the market of strengtheners and hardeners.
 But it’s just in my genes, regardless of what I do, to have a small nail bed.
 But I’m going to share with you some tips that I’ve learned along the way (and many years) that truly do help in growing your nails or actually damage your nails!

 1. Limit your manicures: Do NOT indulge in a professional manicure with polish too much.
 You may think that manicures are helping your nails get healthier and stronger, but it’s actually the opposite!
 If you tend to get too many mani’s and pedi’s, they will start to weaken your nails.
 This is because the process dehydrates and thins the nail plate, leading to breakage, excessive thinning, peeling, discoloration, painful nail beds, and even infections.